Leads: David Ng (host)

 Cost: Free (lunch and coffee included)

-The Michael Smith Labs is pleased to announce our 2nd annual Game-Base STEM Hackathon!
-Like before, we’re looking for keen members of the teaching community to explore this innovative form of professional development with us.
+This professional development workshop is currently paused due to COVID.
+We are hopeful that we'll be able to announce our 4th annual Game-Base STEM Hackathon in the fall 2022!
+Like before, we're looking for keen members of the teaching community to explore this innovative form of professional development with us.

-Oh yeah, there’s also a side perk to this workshop – if you do come out, you’ll be eligible for a $100 mini grant if you choose to continue with your day’s work, as well as special access to the Phylo game website.
-This will enable your class to easily make their own biodiversity cards (see here for more information on that).
+Oh yeah, there’s also a side perk to this workshop – if you do come out, you’ll be eligible for a $50 mini grant, which you can use to continue crafting your designed game.
 As well, you’ll receive two complimentary Phylo decks – this one and this one.

 So what exactly are “hackathons?”